jakubbaldyga/MathDraw/doc/pages/CLIPage.md

-@mainpage Documentation of MathDraw

-##Welcome
-Welcome to the official MathDraw documentation.
-Here you will find a detailed view of all the MathDraw classes and functions.<br>
-If you are looking for tutorials, this is the best place to begin!
+@page cli Command line interface

+MathDraw also provides command line interface.
+Check it out.

 ##Short example
-Here is a short example, to show you how simple it is to use MathDraw:
+Here is a short example, to show you how simple it is to use:
 \code{.bash}
 	MathDraw recognise -i "image.png"
 \endcode